 From an SEO perspective:

 Recently, Google’s ‘Pigeon’ update has begun to put a higher emphasis on locality to rank websites.
 In other words, the Google algorithm has been updated to improve the way local businesses are listed after a search, so the more positive reviews you have, the higher you will rank in a google search with respect to the location of the user/potential customer.
-Review sites like YELP and City Search are providing Google with more signals and Google is combining that with the user’s location to create an extremely powerful SEO tool to increase your rankings in Google.
+Review sites are providing Google with more signals and Google is combining that with the user’s location to create an extremely powerful SEO tool to increase your rankings in Google.